-TIME+: Rep. Massullo just filed HB 421, which provides for strict penalties and DOH enforcement for violations of the TIME Law, including misrepresenting one's specialty.
+TIME+: Rep. Massullo has filed HB 421, which provides for strict penalties and DOH enforcement for violations of the Truth in Medical Education Law, including misrepresenting one's specialty.
+Likewise, Senator Ray Rodriguez has filed the Senate companion, SB 1142.

 It looks like it is going to be a busy Session, but we are pleased that we have some great issues to pursue.
 Let us know if you have any questions, comments, and/or concerns.
-We can be reached via email at nulandlaw@aol.com or DMoerings@floridachapteracp.org.
+Mr. Nuland can be reached at nulandlaw@aol.com or you can contact the Chapter office at DMoerings@floridachapteracp.org. .